horskyyaron/blog_v3/content/posts/lastmod.md

 When you know your tools, know how to script, know how to mix different programs capabilities, you can do a lot of very cool stuff.
+I encourage you to tinker and experiment, it's great.